Ilyesbdlala/Distributed-Systems-Connected-Cars-/README.md

 ## Tests

+Test 1:
+Check if Sensor Values are recieved correctly
+Execution:
+Compare output in Sensor container with output in Central container

+Test 2:
-Average Response Time: The roundabout time of each HTTP Request/Response is measured.
+The roundabout time of each HTTP Request/Response is measured.
-Sensor Redundancy: System continues to work in the case of a sensor failure.
+Execution:
+Mesure how long the Central takes to answer Get requests

+Test 3:
+Check if Sensor Values are persisted correctly in Service Provider Servers
+Execution:
+Compare saved sensor Values with the Service Provider's

+Test 4:
+Availability Test
+Execution:
+Continually send pings to the Service Provider Server and count the number of responses

+Test 5:
+Check if Sensor Values are still recieved correctly with MQTT
+Execution:
+Compare output in Sensor container with output in Central container

+Test 6:
+Performance Test
+Execution:
+Sensors are created periodically to measure how many sensors the MQTT broker can handle

+Test 7:
+Check if the sensor Values were correctly copied
+Execution:
+Compare first server data with Back-up data

+Test 8:
-Cloud Server Redundancy: Usual System functionality in case of Server-failure (Servers are in Primary-Secondary Architecture Hot-Standby)
+Usual System functionality in case of Server-failure (Servers are in Primary-Secondary Architecture Hot-Standby)
-Performance Test: Sensors are created periodically to measure how many sensors the system can handle.
-Race-Condition Test: Two sensors send Data Simultaneously.
-Data should arrive for both sensors at the central control
+Execution:
+Simulate server failure on Primary Server and see if data is still persisted